 I and the UX team worked closely with the Preferred department to define client personas and using Axure to prototype out the experience based on the business requirements.
 This method allowed us to move quickly, collaborate with everyone needed to test and map the user experience with the department stakeholders.
 This agile process helped define the site structure in less than a month while design explorations were being developed in parallel.
 The process was a model for future projects, and the site was unanimously positive among the clients and the business.

 The result was a smarter, lighter, more fluid and fully-responsive site that offers more intuitive information on rewards, events, and current programs offerings, presented in a sophisticated, elegant, and functional experience.

-The challenges that I and the UX team needed to overcome were; create a bidding experience that could handle spotty situtions, design a UI for all devices, and a best-in-class frictionless experience that allowed users to browse, register, watch, and bid.
+The challenges that I and the UX team needed to overcome were; create a bidding experience that could handle spotty situations, design a UI for all devices, and a best-in-class frictionless experience that allowed users to browse, register, watch, and bid.